 Although use of asbestos in common construction materials has waned significantly in the last 50 years, the substance continues to pose a threat to workers, homeowners and the general public.

 Exposure to “friable” or loose asbestos is known to cause a number of respiratory and lung diseases, including mesothelioma, which is a deadly cancer of the lining of the lungs (known as pleural mesothelioma) or stomach (peritoneal mesothelioma).
 A small percentage of cases also affect the heart (pericardial mesothelioma).

-At The Law Offices of Jeffrey S. Glassman, LLC, our Massachusetts mesothelioma lawyers represent individuals and family members who have suffered as a result of being exposed to asbestos, whether exposure was recent or occurred many decades ago.
+At Jeffrey Glassman Injury Lawyers, our Massachusetts mesothelioma lawyers represent individuals and family members who have suffered as a result of being exposed to asbestos, whether exposure was recent or occurred many decades ago.

 We aggressively pursue compensation from manufacturers who failed to disclose or actively concealed the inherent risks of their products, as well as from individuals or contractors who fail to conduct proper asbestos abatement, thereby jeopardizing the health of workers and others.

 While the statute of limitations on most personal injury cases in Massachusetts is three years from the time of the incident, that cutoff is often extended (or “tolled”) for those suffering asbestos-related health issues, as illnesses generally do not manifest until 20 to 50 years later.